bob123456678/TrainControl/Readme.md

 ## Changelog

-* v2.0.9 [Beta]
+* v2.0.9 [12/28/23]
+    - Locomotive mapping convenience improvements
-    - Added support for custom labels for each locomotive mapping page (right-click the page name to change)
+        - Added support for custom labels for each locomotive mapping page (right-click the default page name to change)
+        - Added right-click menu option to copy a locomotive to the previous mapping page
+        - Added two additional locomotive mapping pages, for a total of 10
+        - The active mapping page number is now also shown in the tab title
+        - The active page is now remembered on exit
     - MFX locomotive addresses are no longer displayed in hex in the UI
     - Added addresses 253-256 to the keyboard
     - Keyboard buttons are now color-coded red/green based on the accessory state
     - The Autonomy/Route export windows will now be auto-closed when the JSON file is saved
+    - Fixed UI bug where a locomotive icon from another page could temporarily appear on the active page

 * v2.0.8 [12/21/23]
     - Fixed bug where the number of days shown in the stats table was not sorted correctly